What are professional values?

 - deliver work outcomes to agreed quality standards and timescales

-As well as the above, organisations will have their own set of values, as well as specific instructions and rules for your particular role, plus any relevant laws and legislation which you will be expected to understand and adhere to.
+As well as the above, organisations will have their own set of values plus specific instructions and rules for your particular role, alongside any relevant laws and legislation which you will be expected to understand and adhere to.
 It is likely you will have a full induction to explain all this when you start at an organisation, but there are certain behaviours which are relevant to any situation (see below).

 There are certain professional values which are universal and appropriate for all scenarios, whether it be at an interview, work experience or starting in a new role:

 - Dress appropriately - if you are not sure of the dress code, ask!